Junqo-org/junqo-platform/docs/developer/backend.md

 ## Getting started

 The backend of the **Junqo-platform** is a NestJs application.
 Its main goal is to provide a GraphQL API that enables efficient and flexible database interactions.
-This API allows clients to request exactly the data they need and supports real-time updates through subscriptions.

 ### Prerequisites